SilviuVirlan/DeletesCallStack/README.md

 # DeletesCallStack
-Record Delete records call stack
+Tool to record Deleted records and their call stack

+Sometimes is useful introubleshooting to know what process deletes a record, especially when multiple processes can affect a record, like in the case of reservation entries.